The 25th Ward: The Silver Case: Gameplay

 The 25th Ward: The Silver Case is an adventure game in which players take on the role of different characters while navigating three scenarios.
 In the original mobile game, players read through story segments before issuing commands that advance the story.
 The original version released for mobiles used number inputs.

 Synopsis

-The story is set six years after its predecessor The Silver Case.
-The scenario was divided into three parts: "Correctness", "Matchmaker" and "Placebo".
-Each scenario was further divided into five episodes.
+The story is set seven years after its predecessor The Silver Case.
+The scenario is divided into three parts: "Correctness", "Matchmaker" and "Placebo".
+Each scenario is further divided into five episodes.
 Set within the newly-created 25th Ward district, "Correctness" follows Mokutaro Shiroyabu and Shinko Kuroyanagi investigating bizarre and violent murders; "Matchmaker" traces the exploits of Regional Adjustment Division officer Shinkai Tsuki during his interaction with the underworld of the 25th Ward; while "Placebo" follows Tokio Morishima, a returning character from the original game, investigating events in the 25th Ward guided by a mysterious "Goddess".
 As the story progresses, the first game's central figure Kamui Uehara reappears, drawing together the three narratives.